jbovet/tlschecker/README.md

 OPTIONS:
     -a <addresses>...
-            A comma-delimited hosts list to be checked
+            A space-delimited hosts list to be checked
 ```

 ## How to use